HOUSE TRAILER TRAINING

-Going on a road trip?
-If you're towing a recreational trailer, you might need to upgrade your licence.
-We at E&R Professional Driver Training Centre are here to help.
+Camping, exploring, and getting out into the mountains and countryside towing a recreational house trailer along with you on your trip, you may be required to upgrade your licence.
+E&R Professional Driver Training Centre are here to help.

 Most people who purchase a new camper trailer, or upgrade to a larger unit are excited about getting out and experiencing all that our magnificent region has to offer.
 If this is you, you need to be aware that a driver is required to successfully pass both a written and practical exam for any trailer exceeding 4,600 kilograms (10,000 lbs).
 This will give the driver an endorsement on their licence in order to satisfy ICBC requirements.

 Endorsements are placed on a licence to ensure that you can safely operate a motor vehicle based on your own experience, qualifications, specific skills, and abilities.
 For a trailer that is exceeding 4,600 kilograms (10,000 lbs), and neither truck nor trailer are air brakes equipped you will be need a House Trailer Endorsement also known as Endorsement 07.

 Although advances in materials and design have made trailers lighter, the addition of numerous creature comforts and slides have significantly increased overall weights.
 Be sure you know the weight of your unit by getting it weighed at a public scale.

 What's Gross Vehicle Weight (GVW)?

 The Gross Vehicle Weight (GVW) is the combined weight of the trailer and its load.

 Take your trailer to a weigh scale when it's fully loaded.
 Fill up the water and propane tanks as you would when travelling and include the gear you plan to carry.
 Make sure the driver has the correct licence class or endorsements on their licence to drive to the weigh scale.